 Value

-a list with 2 data frames: bounds and cum_stop_prob. bounds has a row for each interim analysis and columns for number of events (n), number of events in control and experimental group that would lead to a stop (n_treat, n_control), risk ratio (rr) at that level, and the nominal alpha for each test (alpha_test) the null proportion (pH0), sopping probability (stop_prob_H0), and cumulative stopping probability (cum_stop_prob_H1), and if pH1!=NULL, the alternative proportion (pH1, first one if pH1 has length>1), sopping probability under the first H1 (stop_prob_H1), cumulative stopping probability under the first H1 (cum_stop_prob). cum_stop_prob includes the cumulative stopping probabilities for the null and each alternative.
+a list with 3 data.frames: bounds, stopprob and opchar. bounds has a row for each interim analysis and columns for number of events (events), number of events in control and intervention group that would lead to a stop (events_intervention, events_control), and the nominal alpha for each test (alpha_test). stopprob has a row for each interim analysis and columns for number of events (events), the hypothesis (pH), the stopping probability (stop_prob), and the cumulative stopping probability (cum_stop_prob) opchar has a row for each hypothesis (null plus each alternative) and columns for the assumed proportion of events in the intervention group (p), the cumulative stopping probabilities (cum_stop_prob) and the expected total number of events (expected_events) for the null and each alternative.

 Examples